abreits/amqp-ts/README.md

 What's new    <a name="whatsnew"></a>
 ----------
+### version 0.14.3
+ - improved readability of readme.md on npmjs

 ### version 0.14.2
  - multiple calls of `exchange.close`, `exchange.delete`, `queue.close` and `queue.delete` return the same promise (and are thereby executed only once)